Amazing whole egg mayonnaise made with an immersion blender in less than 3 minutes. You will never buy mayo again!

 Notes

 - This recipe is only suitable for an immersion blender.
-If you want to make mayo in another blender, there are other rules to follow.
+If you want to make mayo in another blender, you must follow other rules.

-- Regular olive oil has too strong a flavor and is not suitable for making mayonnaise.
-If you want to use olive oil, choose a lightly flavored one or mix it 1:1 with a neutral-tasting oil.
+- Oil: Regular olive oil has a too-strong flavor and is not suitable for making mayonnaise.
+If you want olive oil, choose a lightly flavored one or mix it 1:1 with a neutral-tasting oil.

 Adina says